kottster/kottster/docs/table/customization/custom-fields.md

 ## Add new fields to the form

-If you want to display a new field in the form, you can use the [`customColumns`](../../ui/table-page-component.md#customcolumns) prop.
-This is useful for adding additional fields without modifying the existing columns or backend logic.

-Add the `customColumns` prop to the `TablePage` component.
+Add the [`customColumns`](../../ui/table-page-component.md#customcolumns) prop to the [`TablePage`](../../ui/table-page-component.md) component.
 This prop accepts an array of objects, each representing a custom column.

 **Example of a page with a custom field:**